hanrichard/Notebook/aws/aws learning doc/vpc.md

 - subnet goes with default NACL if not defined
 - block ips by NACL, not security group
 - NACL can have multi sub

+### custom vpc vs elb
+- at least TWO public subnet

+### vpc flow logs
+- vpc
+- subnet
+- network interface level

+- can not change configuration, for example, can not associate a different IAM role with flow log
+- not all IP traffic is monitored

+### bastion:
+- to securely administer EC2 instance(using ssh/rdp)
+- not use nat gateway as bastion